zenml-io/blog.zenml.io/_posts/2022-03-24-step-operators-training.md

     ...
 ```

-And then a step can be decorated with the `custom_stop_operator` parameter to run it with that operator backend:
+And then a step can be decorated with the `custom_step_operator` parameter to run it with that operator backend:

 ```python
 from zenml.client import Client